secretlint/webextension/README.md

 Security researcher use proxy software like [Burp Suite](https://portswigger.net/burp), but web developer use DevTools instead of it.

 Secretlint WebExtension integrate to DevTools in Chrome/Firefox.
-Secretlint WebExtension help web developer to notice exposed credential.
+This extension help web developer to notice exposed credential.

 ## Install